Relevant: 75-Day IPM Potato Program

 Turning to foliar insecticides, he says, “Many fail to provide good aphid control because they don’t work systemically; however, there are several effective products that do move through the plant tissue.”

-Among those he mentions are Movento® and Sivanto™ prime, additional pest control solutions from Bayer.
+Among those he mentions are Movento® and Sivanto® Prime, additional pest control solutions from Bayer.

 Admire Pro is typically used as an in-furrow, at-plant insecticide.
 It is then taken up by the roots of the potato plant and provides good protection against aphids for 60 to 90 days.

-“Movento controls a number of potato pests, aphids being one of great concern because they vector PVY and PLRV,” says Steve Olson, Bayer senior product manager for insecticides.
+“Movento controls a number of potato pests, aphids being one of great concern because they vector PVY and PLRV,” says Monte Sorensen, Bayer product manager for insecticides.
 “Since Movento is a systemic, it will help protect newer growth, and it also provides good residual control, up to three to four weeks.”

-“Sivanto has fast feeding cessation, meaning it quickly stops their feeding activity,” Olson says.
+“Sivanto has fast feeding cessation, meaning it quickly stops their feeding activity,” Sorensen says.
 “And the sooner you can stop aphids from feeding, the less likely they’ll be able to transmit viruses.”

-For more information about aphid control options as well as other potato pests, including nematodes and psyllids, please contact your local Bayer representative.
+For more information about aphid control options as well as other potato pests, including nematodes and psyllids, refer to resources on Bayer’s 75-Day IPM Program for potatoes so you can create an agronomic force field.
 Always read and follow label instructions.